 Classic art, partially from Greece and Italy is important if you even hang art at all.
-The art can be paintings, sculptures, or something else.
+Art can be paintings, sculptures, or something else.
 As long as it looks a few hundred years old then it can fit into the style.

 The true neoclassical buildings will have authentic art from the neoclassical age.
-But not everyone is that lucky.
 It’s okay to fake it out or focus on the other aspects of neoclassical architecture instead.

 Extended Top Story

 Oftentimes, a top story is added to neoclassical buildings but it won’t be a full story.
 The story is set in and is at least a few feet away from the edge of the lower story.
 It gives a lot of depth and character to the building.

 Sometimes, domes make up the top story, as seen in Washington D.C.
 But the top story can also be flat as well or triangular as long as the pitch is shallow rather than deep.
 Soft sloped only in neoclassical architecture.

 Inside Of Neoclassical Buildings